-- 1. If not already completed, align and anchor bins. - 2.
-Install the under-bin conveyor bin transition gate(s).
-Set the transition gate(s) so that the cylinder is under the bin gate.
-Be sure to level the bin gate in.
-Set the transition gate(s) to where it is even on all sides and secure with supplied hardware. - 3.
+- 1. If not already completed, align and anchor bins.
+Install the under bin hoppers. - 2.
 Now you can start installing your underbin conveyor.
 Start by laying out the conveyor underneath the bins.
 The discharge end (10' head section) has the motor and the 10' tail section has two brackets on each side for belt tensioning and alignment purposes.
 The rest of the conveyor is in 10', 7.5', 5' or even 2.5' sections.
-Lay out the rest as shown in the prints. - 4.
+Lay out components as best fits the bin arrangement.
+As much as possible, avoid having a splice under a bin discharge. - 3.
 After the entire conveyor is laid out go through and remove all lids and valley pans on every body section and place them off to the side.
 Try to keep the sections together and remember their placement.
 Some bolt holes only line on certain sections.
-This portion will require a 9/16 wrench or ratchet. - 5.
+This portion will require a 9/16 wrench or ratchet. - 4.
 After all lids have been removed, it is advantageous to have each section up off the ground.
 Lay a 2x4 on edge and set the conveyor on it.
 Now go through and remove all bolts from the splice sections.
 There will be a total of 8-3/8"x 1" crg bolts on the sides and 2-1/4"x 3/4" crg bolts on the bottom that do not secure anything per section.
-This portion requires a 9/16 and a 7/16 wrench or ratchet. - 6.
+This portion requires a 9/16 and a 7/16 wrench or ratchet. - 5.
 Begin bolting the conveyor together.
-Start with the tail section and work your way down the conveyor.
-Each conveyor section should line up smooth and flush where each galvanized portion meets.
-They do not overlap at all.
-A pair of vise grip pliers may be helpful during this process.
-Tighten the bolts starting with the 1/4" bolts on bottom.
-Then secure the rest. - 7.
-Continue instruction set 6 until all sections, including the head section, are bolted together. - 8.
-Now you should have a long conveyor body lying underneath the bins.
-At this point, place lifting devise under the body sections.
-Floor or transmission jacks will work.
-Be sure NOT to bend the conveyor body. - 9.
+Start with the tail and work your way down the conveyor.
+The sections do not overlap, and should be butted up to each other before tightening hardware.
+A pair of vice grip pliers may be helpful during this process.
+Tighten the bolts starting with the 1/4" bolts on the bottom.
+Then secure the rest.
+Continue this step all the way until the head section is bolted together. - 6.
 Next, install the belt.
 This is a crescent belt (little C shape cups).
 The C's cup open to the head sections of the conveyor.
 Start with the return side of the belt, starting from the tail section and pull to the head section.
 Pull the belt up and around the head section drive pulley with about 2 ft of play.
-Then, lay all the valley pans in their correct locations.
-Don't forget the belt transition plate at the tail section.
-Lay the rest of the belt on the valley pan.
-Splice the belt.
-Refer to page 17 for routing.